Seller/Landlord beware! You need to take care with replies to preliminary enquiries

 The landlord was ordered to pay for the full cost of removal of the asbestos as well as the cost of leasing alternative accommodation for eight months whilst the asbestos was removed.

-What can we take from this judgement?
+What can we take from this judgment?

 - allocating sufficient time and resource to ensure that replies provided to a buyer/tenant are true and accurate, and not misleading;